Recent Court Decisions

 In a court order dated June 23, 2021, Domino’s lost an ongoing legal battle in web accessibility.
 The judge ruled that “because the Defendant’s website violated the ADA, the Defendant’s website also violated the Unruh Act,” which is California’s disability civil rights law.

 The judge issued an injunction ordering Domino’s to bring its website into compliance with WCAG 2.0.

 We’d recommend consulting with your attorney to provide a response, and then to get to work on addressing your website’s accessibility issues.
-Your attorney should verify with the Plaintiff’s attorney that WCAG 2.1 AA is a suitable remedy, our team of experts is ready to help.
+Your attorney should verify with the Plaintiff’s attorney that completing a WCAG 2.1 AA audit and upgrade is a suitable remedy, along with other potential requirements such as ongoing monitoring and UX accessibility testing.
+On all fronts, our team of experts is ready to help.

 After Your Audit & Certification

-Our Console offers features to help you manage your website or web application to remain WCAG compliant.
+Our Console offers features to help you manage your website or web application to remain ADA compliant.
 View the Console Features Overview to learn more.